khalistan-constitution/constitution/README.md

 There has been continuous unrest and agitation in the Punjab since 1948.
 The constitution of India refused to recognize Sikhism as a seperate religion and the Sikhs as a seperate people.
 In 1952 legislation was passed declaring Sikhs to be a **criminal tribe**.

 In 1984, the Government of India launched a **well planned genocide** which resulted in the mass murder of 200,000 to 300,000 Sikhs.
 India has never permitted an independent, international investigation of this genocide.
 At present an ethnic cleansing campaign is underway in the Punjab targeting the Sikh religion and culture.
-The ultimate objective is to destroy the Sikh religion and culture and render Sikhs a small minority in the Punjab region as the area is flooded by 'foreign' Indian people who speak a different language and have a different religion and customs.
+The ultimate objective is to destroy the Sikh religion and culture and render Sikhs a small minority in their traditional homeland as the area is flooded by 'foreign' Indian people who speak a different language and have a different religion and customs.
 The same fate has been ordained for Kashmir.

 A brief but more complete chronology is available here [url](url)